 How does email tracking work?

 There are various methods for tracking emails and various parameters people want to track.
 Email opens and clicks on links are amongst the most common ones.
-Some tools will also tell you which device a reader used to open your email, how long they spent reading it or what they did after clicking on your link.
+Some tools will also tell you which device a reader used to open your email, where they are located or what they did after clicking on your link.